Skip to main content

 What You Do In The App

 Most daily work happens in three places.
 The gateway switcher tells you which environment you are using.
 Check it before running tool-heavy prompts.
-The current workspace is created automatically on first launch.
-For now, use threads to keep context clean inside that workspace, and use separate gateways when environments need to be separated.
+The workspace selector at the top of the main thread sidebar shows the active workspace.
+Use it to create workspaces, switch between them, or rename them.
+Switching workspaces reloads the thread tree and workspace-scoped configuration for the connected gateway.
 Threads are where conversations happen.
 The thread timeline shows messages, model output, tool calls, tool results, errors, retries, and final responses.
 When an agent changes something or a tool fails, the timeline is the first place to inspect.

 Settings

-Settings are split between app-level preferences and gateway-owned configuration.
-Provider credentials, skills, MCP servers, and tasks belong to the gateway.
-If you connect to another gateway, configure them again there.
+Settings are split between app-level preferences, gateway-owned configuration, and workspace-scoped configuration.
+Provider credentials, skills, MCP servers, and tasks belong to a workspace on the connected gateway.
+If you switch workspace or connect to another gateway, configure them there too.
 That separation is intentional.
 It lets one desktop app control several independent Pioneer environments without mixing their state.
 Gateway bearer tokens saved by the desktop app are stored in the desktop keystore.
 The gateway registry keeps only auth_token_ref values, so raw bearer tokens are not serialized into gateway-registry.toml.

 Localization